bhopkins332/Data-Analysis-Portfolio/README.md

 This is a repository to showcase skills and share what I have done in the world of Data Analytics.

-## Table of Contents
-1. About
-2. Projects
-3. Education
-4. Certificates & Courses
-5. Contact Information

 ## Projects

 ### Chelsea FC Transfer Analysis